SW MN IPM Stuff 2016 Issue 2

 This newsletter and the advice herein are free.
 You usually get what you pay for.

-Rainfall, air and soil temperatures, degree-days, soil moistures, and other current and historical weather data for a little spot about two miles west of Lamberton, MN can be found at the Southwest Research & Outreach Center (SWROC) weather webpage.
+Rainfall, air and soil temperatures, degree-days, soil moistures, and other current and historical weather data for a little spot about two miles west of Lamberton, MN can be found at the SWROC weather webpage.

 Soils have started to warm and have been working well.
 Farm groves and other wooded areas are starting to show a green tinge as trees plants are starting to flower and leaf.
 In the Minnesota River wetlands near my home, the chorus frogs have been in full throat.
 Their constant creaking mating calls are accompanied by the occasional trill of American toads.